 Games and Music

 Games and music..
 2 things the Amiga are best known for.
 If you remember having to chain load piles of 880k floppy disks to load up a game of Simon the Sorcerer, or any number of large Amiga games then you’ll love WHDLoad.
-Nowadays, with access to cheep hard drives you can install WHDLoad copy’s of all your favorite games and never touch a floppy disk again.
+Nowadays, with access to cheep hard drives you can install WHDLoad copy’s of all your favourite games and never touch a floppy disk again.
 All the games load much faster and you can exit back to Workbench from most as well.

 MOD files sound great when playing from a real Amiga.
 The sound is rich and sharp, you just have to hear it.
 Eagle player is a nice little program for playing many “chip tune” music files.
 There’s plenty of free MOD’s on Aminet.
 An expanded Amiga 1200 like mine can playback MP3′s, but only at a reduced rate because of the CPU load.